A white restaurateur told a black customer not to wear an ‘I can’t breathe’ shirt. Protests and a boycott followed.

 “You can’t wear that shirt in my establishment,” Rollins said owner Rick Giovannoni, who is white, told him, insisting he take the T-shirt off or turn it inside out.

-The episode struck a nerve in Prince George’s County, a majority-black suburb of Washington where residents have long complained that they do not have the quality restaurants and retail establishments that thrive in neighboring jurisdictions.
+The episode struck a nerve in Prince George’s County, a majority-black suburb of Washington where residents have long complained that they do not have the high-quality restaurants and retail establishments that thrive in neighboring jurisdictions.

-After an account of the June 26 incident went viral, residents launched daily protests, a boycott of the restaurant and demanded that it be sold — preferably to owners who are African American.
+After an account of the June 26 incident went viral, residents launched daily protests and a boycott, and demanded that the restaurant be sold — preferably to owners who are African American.

 “We deserve better,” said Rachel Sherman, a nurse practitioner who is organizing the daily protests outside the Fish Market, located in the southern part of the county near Joint Base Andrews.
 “It’s not just this one isolated incident — this is about serving notice to other business owners that this is what is going to happen if we are not respected.”